 Cleanliness and organization have also been shown to increase productivity and improve inventory accuracy.
 It also doesn’t hurt your company’s image to have a safe and clean warehouse.

-Whether you run a brewery, storage or distribution center, or a food processing or packaging plant, keeping things clean is easier said than done.
+Whether you run a brewery, storage or distribution center, or a food processing or packaging plant, or are even concerned with bakery flooring, keeping things clean is easier said than done.
 Here are a few tips to make this significant and critical task more achievable.

 Take Proactive Steps